Zhong Shan Da Xue Ji Di: Smit Sibu and Ikaluk (1998–2018)

 In the end, Amoco could not make profit from maintaining Canmar and sold the company's remaining assets, including Canmar Ikaluk, in 1997 to an international consortium of shipping companies.
 After having been reflagged to Bahamas and renamed Ikalu for a brief period of time, the vessel was first chartered and later purchased by the Dutch company Smit International in 1998.
-On the following year, she was named Smit Sibu.
+On the following year, she was named Smit Sibu and reflagged to Russia.
 At the same time, the company also purchased Ikaluk's sister ship, Miscaroo, in 1998 and renamed her Smit Sakhalin.

 The two former Canadian offshore icebreakers were deployed together at the Vityaz Production Complex during the first phase of the Sakhalin-2 project in the seasonally frozen Sea of Okhotsk.
 In addition to providing year-round supply services for the Piltun-Astokhskoye-A platform (the former Molikpaq), they served as ice management and standby vessels for the floating storage and offloading (FSO) vessel Okha and its single anchor leg mooring (SALM) buoy.
 The icebreakers were used to assist the raising and lowering of the SALM buoy and the beginning and end of the production season, and to support loading operations together with other icebreaking vessels until the ice conditions became too severe.
 The management of Smit Sibu was transferred to the Russian company FEMCO Management in 2006 and, after having been relieved by her sister ship, headed to Singapore for conversion to a dedicated stand-by vessel at Keppel Tuas shipyard.
 Her ownership was transferred to FEMCO in 2009 and she was given back her original name, Ikaluk, in 2012.

 Ikaluk was reportedly sold for scrap in February 2018.
 Her sister ship, Smit Sakhalin, had already been broken up in the previous year.